MarcGrad/HMMER_sequence_fixer/README.md

 2. enter sequences you want to skip
 3. run! :running:

-If there is any domain duplicate you can skip sequences with domain duplicates, by giving sequence id in list 'which_sequence_to_skip'
-(soon it will be upgraded)
+If there is any domain duplicate you can skip this sequences, by giving sequence id in list 'which_sequence_to_skip' (soon it will be upgraded)

 NEED python3 :snake: